cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 1. Make sure that the configured value for [`SynchronyParams.Precision`](#synchronyparamsprecision) is reasonable.
-1. Make sure that the configured value for [`SynchronyParams.MessageDelay`](#synchronyparamsmessagedelay) is reasonable and large enough to reflect the worst-case delay for messages in the network.
+1. Make sure that the configured value for [`SynchronyParams.MessageDelay`](#synchronyparamsmessagedelay) is reasonable and large enough to reflect the maximum expected delay for messages in the network.
    Setting this parameter to a small value may impact the progress of the network, namely blocks may take very long to be committed.
+   - An approach to define this parameter is to observe the latency for fixed-size messages (e.g., `Vote` and `Proposal`) over time and define an empirical distribution of message delays.
+     Then pick as value for the `MessageDelay` parameter, a high percentile of this distribution (e.g., the 99th or 99.9th percentiles).
 1. Make sure that the block times **currently** produced by the network do not differ too much from real time.
    This is specially relevant when block times produced by BFT time are in the